apache/directory-fortress-core/README-LOAD-TESTING.md

 A. Add Users:

-- Will add users.
-Optionally performs updates and/or role assignments.
+- Adds a batch of users.
+Optionally performs updates and/or role assignments on each entry.

 ```bash
 mvn verify -Ploadtest -Dtype=ftAddUser -Dqualifier=A1 -Dverify=true -Dsleep=30 -Dupdate=true -Dou=loadtestu -Drole=jmeterrole